PietroCiaccio/ExchangeMigration/README.md

 Source - This refers to where mail enabled enabled objects will be migrated from.<br>
 Target - This refers to where mail enabled enabled objects will be migrated to.<br>
 Primary - This is the mailbox enabled object.<br>
-Secondary - This is the mail enabled object in the opposite Exchange Organization that is prepared / sychronized with the mailbox.<br>
+Secondary - This is the mail enabled object in the opposite ExchOrg that is prepared / sychronized with the mailbox.<br>
 <br>
 The mailbox is considered to be authoritative for attributes, permissions, and settings.
 Before a migration, the primary is located in the source and the secondary is located in the target.
-After a mailbox has been migrated to the target Exchange Organization, then the primary is located in the target and the secondary is located in the source.<br>
+After a mailbox has been migrated to the target ExchOrg, then the primary is located in the target and the secondary is located in the source.<br>
 <br>
 Synchronization will always flow from primary to secondary, however a mailbox can only be migrated from source to target.<br>
 <br>